hedi0/Smart_DustBin/README.md

 **Quick checklist before powering on:**
 - [ ] All GND pins share a common ground
-- [ ] 470µF capacitor is across the ser
+- [ ] 470µF capacitor is across the servo's VCC